cellsignal/incytr-viz/src/incytr_viz/assets/help.md

 ### Filtering

 - By default, each condition panel displays pathways upregulated (by adjusted fold change "aFC") in that condition.
 The panel on the left (labeled with a "+") corresponds to the condition with positive aFC values, and the panel on the right with negative aFC values.
-This can be disabled in the options tab (uncheck 'Restrict on aFC direction')
+This base filter can be disabled in the options tab (uncheck 'Restrict on aFC direction')

 - Filters available include: